 Chamunda Devi Temple: The Chamunda Devi Temple is located at a distance of 15 km from Dharamshala.
 The temple is dedicated to Goddess Chamunda, one of the forms of Durga’s divine mother and one of the seven Matrikas.
 The temple is famous for its natural beauty set against the backdrop of the Dhauladhar mountains.

-Indru Nag Temple: Indru Nag temple is situated near a small village named Chohla town.
+Indru Nag Temple: Indru Nag Temple is situated near a small village named Chohla Town.
 Indru Nag is an ancient temple dedicated to Lord Shiva.
 The temple is located at the top hill and can get a clear view of the ranges of Dharamshala.
 Indru Nag is also famous for Paragliding.
 At the top of the hill, there is a small plateau that is used by paragliders as a starting walk for a 15-20 minute run.

-Mcleodganj: Mcleodganj is also known as Little Lhasa and is home to Tibetan spiritual leader Dalai Lama.
-Mcleodganj is a beautiful town situated near the upper Dharamshala.
-This place is nested with greenery and is culturally blessed by prominent Tibetan presence.
+Mcleodganj: Mcleodganj is also known as Little Lhasa and is home to the Tibetan spiritual leader Dalai Lama.
+Mcleodganj is a beautiful town situated near upper Dharamshala.
+This place is nested with greenery and is culturally blessed by a prominent Tibetan presence.
 It has one of the most mesmerizing landscapes and a scenic lake, considered to be the most prominent picnic spot of Mcleodganj.

 Tea Gardens: Visiting the tea gardens in the Dharamshala tour offers you natural greenery.
 The tea garden is said to be the foothills of Dharamshala.
 It is spread over acres of land and is a beautiful natural place offering you the time to soak the peaceful surroundings.
 You will see some beautiful birds as you pass through the narrow paths of the tea garden.